gordonwoodhull/quarto-light-dark-experiments/README.md

 :::
 ```

-when it is emitted as Pandoc markdown.
+when emitted as Pandoc markdown by Quarto's Jupyter engine.

 Also we have the restriction that without changing the Jupyter engine, there is no way to emit any structural elements, e.g. fenced divs, _around_ a plot output.